updated

 - putting them inside the depots to sleep.

 There are also some extra tasks, such as taking dogs to the vets, bathing them, giving treatment to those who need it, basic cleaning in the main house, a bit of gardening or maintenance.
-When dealing with so many dogs it's hard to set specific times for work — apart from the morning work, which is always basically the same, during the day we do the tasks in different times.
+When dealing with so many dogs it's hard to set specific times for work — apart from the morning work, which is always basically the same (starts at 6am in the summer) during the day we do the tasks in different times.

 Please note that for this kind of work it's essential that you are fully *comfortable with dogs*, specially knowing it's a big group of them!
-The work also does require a bit of "weight lifting", such as picking up bags of food, dogs, water tanks -- nothing too strenuous though!
+The work also does require a bit of "weight lifting", such as picking up bags of food, dogs, helping maintain our compost system -- nothing too strenuous though!
 Our pups are early risers, meaning so are we — work starts when the sun is up, but then that also means we get the main tasks out of the way pretty early!

 English: Fluent